- Homosexuality

 Current status

-LGBT employment discrimination in India is sexual orientation and gender identity.
+LGBT employment discrimination in India is gender identity only.

 Current status

-LGBT housing discrimination in India is sexual orientation and gender identity.
+LGBT housing discrimination in India is gender identity only.

 Current status